liqueurdetoile/DotObjectArray/docs/manual/md/index.md

 console.log(doa.dataset('dat.long')) //Output {path: 'fixture1'}
 ```
 Wider, the `empty` method is an alias to `remove` method if a key is provided but completely empty ObjectArray data if called without parameter.

+### Getset to pull/push/import in one method
+The getset method is a convenient shortcut that will get, set or import data given its parameters.
+See [getset reference](/class/src/index.js~ObjectArray.html#instance-method-getset) for examples.

 ## Utility methods
 ### Check key existence
 Use the `has` method